Food Standards Notification Circular

 For information about progress on all current applications and proposals, including anticipated consultation opportunities, see the FSANZ Food Standards Development Work Plan http://www.foodstandards.gov.au/foodstandards/changingthecode/standardsworkplan.cfm .

-FSANZ has approved draft variations arising from the following Applications.
+FSANZ has approved the draft variations arising from the following Applications.
 FSANZ has given the Australia and New Zealand Food Regulation Ministerial Council (Ministerial Council) written notification of these approvals:

 Once FSANZ has notified the Ministerial Council of its decision, the Ministerial Council has 60 days to either request FSANZ to review the approved standard or inform FSANZ that it does not intend to request a review.
 Further information on the Ministerial Council process is available on the FSANZ website at http://www.foodstandards.gov.au/foodstandards/changingthecode/ministerialcouncilre1834.cfm .

 Amendments to Standard 1.4.2 – Maximum Residue Limits (MRLs)[Australia only]

 The Australian Pesticides and Veterinary Medicines Authority (APVMA) has notified FSANZ of applications or variations to the APVMA MRL Standard that the APVMA considers will likely result in variations to Standard 1.4.2 if they are granted.

 More information on these notifications can be obtained at [ http://www.foodstandards.gov.au/foodstandards/changingthecode/maximumresiduelimits/ ] .

 Calls for public comment – Proposed variations to Standard 1.4.2

 The APVMA has called for public comment on a number of proposed variations to Standard 1.4.2.
 Information can be found on the APVMA website at [ http://www.apvma.gov.au/publications/gazette/index.php ] .